SAVE 25% OFF WITH CODE "DEC25"

 This can be a bit of a hidden cost.
 If you have a uniform, this cost might be covered by your company (and are you taking advantage of the tax rebate for cleaning/repairing uniforms?), but a lot of places will provide you with the T-shirt or jacket and expect you to wear smart black trousers, shoes and socks.
 No-one wears smart, ironed-in creased black trousers socially, right?
 So you’ve got to pay for them!
 Places without a uniform vary depending on the strictness of their dress code – if you’re in suits daily which require dry-cleaning, those are definitely costs to bear in mind!

 I’m not saying that people who work from home all wear pyjamas!
 But I am saying that you will probably need to wear smart clothes less often.
 For example, when you go into the main office, or travel to visit clients, or have a video call.
-I’ve met home workers who’ve had frankly genius idea of only wearing smart clothes on the top half when holding video calls …
+I’ve met home workers who’ve had a frankly genius idea of only wearing smart clothes on the top half when holding video calls …

 In the last year I’ve bought a couple of new blouses for work, and three new pairs of shoes.
 All due to wear and tear from being worn every single day.
 So personally, for me, it came to roughly: